inferno-framework/inferno-reference-server/README.md

 To launch an app from the EHR go to `reference-server/app/app-launch`

-## Run without an Authentication Token
+## Custom Authentication Token

-If you would like to execute requests without a valid bearer token, you can set the environment variable `SKIP_TOKEN_AUTHENTICATION` to `true`
+If you would like to execute requests without going through the process to get a token, you can set the environment variable `CUSTOM_BEARER_TOKEN` to a value of your choice.

 ## Revoking a token